 Use strong PINs: Choose a unique and strong PIN that isn’t easily guessable.
 Avoid using numbers like your birthdate, address, or easily recognizable sequences.
 Don’t share your PIN with anyone.

-Use biometric authentication: This can provide an extra layer of security and convenience for you.
+Use biometric authentication: Consider using biometric authentication (fingerprint, facial recognition) if your device supports it.
+This can provide an extra layer of security and convenience for you.

 Regularly review your transactions: Frequently monitor your bank statements and transaction history for any authorized or suspicious transactions.
 Set up account alerts for large transactions or any activity that falls outside your normal spending patterns.